awslabs/aws-encryption-sdk-specification/data-format/message-body-aad.md

 ### Content Length

+This value depends on the [content type](message-header.md#content-type) of the [message](message.md):

-The length, in bytes, of the plaintext data provided to the algorithm for encryption.
+- For [non-framed data](message-body.md#non-framed-data), this value MUST equal the length, in bytes, of the plaintext data provided to the algorithm for encryption.
+- For [framed data](message-body.md#framed-data), this value MUST equal the length, in bytes, of the frame being encrypted.

 ## Security Considerations